toddsundsted/mxnet.cr/README.md

 <NDArray 2x2 @cpu(0)>
 ```

+## OSX

-On OSX, you may need to give the compiled Crystal executable a hint
+On OSX, you may need to give your program a hint about the location of
-about the location of the shared library.
-If you see an error message
+the MXNet shared library (*libmxnet.so*).
+If you build and run your
-like the following:
+program and see an error message like the following:

 ```
 dyld: Library not loaded: lib/libmxnet.so